Breastfeeding Information for Child Care Providers

 Breastfeeding may be the single most important thing a mother can do to contribute to her baby’s healthy development.
 By offering information and support to breastfeeding mothers, you can do your part to give children and their mothers a significant health advantage.

 Why support breastfeeding?

 - Breastfeeding is better for both mom and baby.
 Moms can’t give their babies the best nutrition without your help.

 - Breastfed babies are easier to care for because they don’t get sick as often, are less prone to spitting up, and are less likely to have constipation or diarrhea.
 Breastfed babies’ diapers have less odor.

 - Supporting breastfeeding can benefit your center or home financially.
 Breast milk is free, but meals containing breast milk are reimbursable by CACFP.

-- Video: How to Support Breastfeeding Mothers & Families: A Simple Guide for Child Care Providers – This video provides an overview of how child care providers can support breastfeeding mothers and infants
+- How to Support Breastfeeding Mothers & Families: A Simple Guide for Child Care Providers

-- CDC recommendations: Proper Handling and Storage of Human Milk – A guide for nursing mothers and caretakers of breastfed infants
+- Proper Handling and Storage of Human Milk (Centers for Disease Control and Prevention)